vanheeringen-lab/psap/README.rst

 .. code-block:: python

    psap train -f /path/to/peptide-trainingset.fasta  -o /output/directory
-The trainined classifier is saved in json format in the output directory.
+The trained RandomForest classifiers is exported to json format and stored in the output directory.

-3. *Predict llps*
+3. *Predict llps score for peptide instances*
 --------
 .. code-block:: python